NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 We were given a bunch of user rating data and our job was to build the best recommender we could.

 For my team, it seemed like no matter how much feature engineering ninjitsu we tried, we couldn't get our model to improve.

-Like a light slap in the face.
+Only a light slap in the face.

 The bottom line, shared amongst many groups, was that building a _good_ recommender is tough.